-The sound was as loud as it was clear!
-The distinctive grunt and snapping of jaws left little doubt as to its source.
+The sound was as loud as it was clear, and the distinctive grunt and snapping of jaws left little doubt as to its source.
 Motioning silently to each other, we beat a hasty retreat down the alder choked logging spur, hightailing it back to the Mamquam Forest Service Road.
-Chris and I had no question that we’d run into an ill tempered black bear, even though neither of us had seen it.
+Chris and I had no question that we’d run into an ill tempered black bear, despite not having seen the bruin.
 So ended our ill fated assault on Pinecone Peak!

 This story had its beginnings in the third week of June 2008, when we had decided to set out to climb the aforementioned mountain.
 Armed with some decent route descriptions and trip reports from good friend Simon, we had made our way deep into the Mamquam Valley in Chris’s trusty Ford, under deceptively clearing skies.
 The road was still wet from spring torrents as Chris displayed an array of evasive manoeuvres to avoid obstacles better left to four wheel drive travel.
 In addition to running some damn fine bookstores ( visit him at one of Vancouver’s Pulpfiction Books locations ), he can also flat out drive a logging road!
 Up until that ursine encounter, it had been a fairly pleasant outing.
 We had even taken the time to stop and look at the many creeks bursting with meltwater as the skies seemed to part above, hinting at a bluebird day.
 Optimistically, I felt that the weather would take a turn for the better, after all, how often does the forecast turn out to be wrong these days?